 Another exquisite, multi-cultural, multi-generational tale by Victoria Hislop, who just may be the finest writer alive.
 Her stories are always a rich, tightly woven, unparalleled tapestry of language.

 “…truly a page turner…Morton deftly takes us back and forth from the blitz of WWII-era London through the 1960’s and into the modern age, weaving a universe of mystery and suspense all along the way…so well designed and executed that, for once, the twist at the end took me completely by surprise.“

-Muruch‘s Vic and Brendan popped into our local independent bookstore/cafe, Taylor Books, Friday night for some coffee and books.
-While Brendan nabbed a Roddy Doyle novel, Vic browsed for the fiction shelves for something new and unknown.
-The gold-lettered title The Thorn & the Blossom by Theodora Goss was shining under the twinkle lights on the top shelf.
+Browsing Taylor Books‘ fiction shelves, my eye was caught by a glint of gold.
+The embossed, gold-lettered title of The Thorn & the Blossom by Theodora Goss was shining under the twinkle lights on the top shelf.
 The small green and gold hardback book itself was unusually lovely and the “two-sided love story” contained within its pages was compelling enough to read in one evening.

 The Thorn & the Blossom is a romantic fable in unusual binding.
-This beautiful, open-spined book folds out like an accordion, so you can choose to read Evelyn’s story then flip over to Brendan’s perspective (or vice versa) as they meet in a bookstore, fall in love, are torn apart and attempt to find their way back to each other.
-I personally read Evelyn’s story first, then Brendan’s, but the story will work either way.
+This beautiful, open-spined book folds out like an accordion, so you can choose to read female protagonist’s story then flip over to her male counterpart’s perspective (or vice versa) as they meet in a bookstore, fall in love, are torn apart and attempt to find their way back to each other.

 I usually dislike such publishing gimmicks and the lack of binding does require careful handling, but this book reminded me of Nick Bantok’s Griffin & Sabine.
 The story and characters are imaginative enough to make it an enchanting reading experience.